Zombro v. SunTrust; AP No. 06 – 1166; April 14, 2008

 The first legal issue the court addressed was whether or not the debtor would be allowed to amend their complaint against the bank.
-To this the court decided that “Under the notice pleading approach adopted in Federal Rule of Bankruptcy Procedure 7008, the bank had sufficient notice both of the claim (violation of the discharge injunction) and the remedy (attorney’s fees) sought by the debtors as well as supporting allegations of fact.
+To this, the court decided that “Under the notice pleading approach adopted in Federal Rule of Bankruptcy Procedure 7008, the bank had sufficient notice both of the claim (violation of the discharge injunction) and the remedy (attorney’s fees) sought by the debtors as well as supporting allegations of fact.
 See Fed.R.Civ.P.
 8(a)(2), made applicable by Fed.R.Bankr.P.
 7008(a); Erickson v.
 Pardus, 127 S.Ct.
 2197, 2200 (2007) (“Specific facts are not necessary; the statement need only ‘give the defendant fair notice of what the . . . claim is and the grounds upon which it rests.’”) (internal quotation marks and citations omitted).”

-The debtor’s claim six different actions by the bank that could have resulted in a discharge violation.
+The debtor claimed six different actions by the bank that could have resulted in a discharge violation.
 “The court need not find that all six actions taken by the bank were willful and intentional violations of the discharge junction.
 One violation isn’t enough.”
-What the court found most disturbing was the letter reiterating the payoff figure and threatening the debtor’s that further action might be taken.
+What the court found most disturbing was the letter reiterating the payoff figure and threatening the debtor by stating that further action might be taken.
 Suntrust cites the court’s opinion in Helmes v Wachovia Bank, N.A., 336 B.R.
 105, 109 (Bankr.E.D.Va.
-2005) which found that “it was not a per se violation and that there was no intentional violation of the discharge junction because the debtors file was mistakenly not flagged as a bankruptcy case.”
+2005), which found that “it was not a per se violation and that there was no intentional violation of the discharge junction because the debtors file was mistakenly not flagged as a bankruptcy case.”
 The court pointed out that in Helmes the creditor properly corrected the error when it was brought to its attention.
 There was no pattern of discharge violations.
 The court, in that case, concluded from the totality of the circumstances that the errant credit report was not an act intended to collect a debt, but rather an excusable mistake.

 Not every action that offends discharge junction is action.
 An honest mistake may be a legitimate defense.
-However, merely showing where the bank system and wrong is not enough.
+However, merely showing where the bank system went wrong is not enough.
 Here, the summary judgment record shows that the bank knew of the bankruptcy discharge and that information was easily and readily available to the bank employees working on the account.